krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ## 7.1.4 &nbsp; Degeneration of binary trees

-The Figure 7-8  shows the ideal and degenerate structures of binary trees.
+Figure 7-8 shows the ideal and degenerate structures of binary trees.
 When every level of a binary tree is filled, it reaches the "perfect binary tree"; when all nodes are biased towards one side, the binary tree degenerates into a "linked list".

 - The perfect binary tree is the ideal situation, fully leveraging the "divide and conquer" advantage of binary trees.
 - A linked list is another extreme, where operations become linear, degrading the time complexity to $O(n)$.